radish-es/casebook-property/content/problems/review-fall.md

 - According to the courts in *St. Catherine's Milling*, is Aboriginal title a "beneficial interest" land?

-- Explain how the judicial decisions in *St. Catherine's Milling* contribute to the legal foundations for settler colonials in the post-Confederation period.
+- Explain how the judicial decisions in *St. Catherine's Milling* contribute to the legal foundations for settler colonialism in the post-Confederation period.

 - How does Locke's theory of possession become a justification for *terra nullius* in the era of settler colonialism?